ian-pvd/gothamish/README.md

 1. Create a "Privacy Policy" page at `/privacy`.
 2. Create a "Terms & Conditions" page at `/terms`.
 3. Create a "Support Us" page at `/donate`.
+4. Create a "Staff" page at `/staff`.
+    - Staff page will display users grouped by role: Editor, Author & Contributor.
+Admin accounts have been deliberately excluded from displaying on the front end.
+    - Only user accounts with first & last names set will display.
+This is to prevent internal / utility accounts from displaying.

 ## Style & Layout Options
 This theme contains modifier styles which can be enabled or disabled to change various component layouts.